dyhes/zulip/docs/development/remote.md

 To see changes on your remote development server, you need to do one of the following:

-- [Edit locally](#editing-locally): Clone Zulip code to your computer and then use your favorite editor to make changes.
-When you want to see changes on your remote Zulip development instance, sync with Git.
+- [Edit locally](#editing-locally): Clone Aloha code to your computer and then use your favorite editor to make changes.
+When you want to see changes on your remote Aloha development instance, sync with Git.
-- [Edit remotely](#editing-remotely): Edit code directly on your remote Zulip development instance using a [Web-based IDE](#web-based-ide) (recommended for beginners) or a [command line editor](#command-line-editors), or a [desktop IDE](#desktop-gui-editors) using a plugin to sync your changes to the server when you save.
+- [Edit remotely](#editing-remotely): Edit code directly on your remote Aloha development instance using a [Web-based IDE](#web-based-ide) (recommended for beginners) or a [command line editor](#command-line-editors), or a [desktop IDE](#desktop-gui-editors) using a plugin to sync your changes to the server when you save.